JoergHeseler/stl-cleaner/README.md

 **Note: BEFORE using the STL Cleaner, STL files should be manifold!**

-Non-manifold models can be corrected using 3D processing software such as [Blender](https://www.blender.org/), which provides visual feedback:
+Non-manifold models can be easily corrected using 3D processing software such as [Blender](https://www.blender.org/), which provides visual feedback:

 ## Making Models Manifold in Blender